 I started thinking about ‘sins’ that I saw.
 At some point, I even started to wonder if at least some of the (what I believe to be) bad mistakes I had witnessed (and sometimes had to struggle with) weren’t inevitable… We’re only human, after all, and some lessons need to be learned the hard way.

-But eventually, I recognized that there are quite a few entrepreneurs that are not only bright but also extremely adaptive (seriously, that makes me jealous), respond well to criticism, are honest with themselves in confronting their own faults (jealous more), and more.
-I figured this could be learned (hope for us all the rest…), so I was encouraged to share what I’ve seen.
+But eventually, I recognized that there are quite a few entrepreneurs that are not only bright but also extremely adaptive, respond well to criticism, are honest with themselves in confronting their own faults (I am jealous), and more.
+I figured this could be learned (hope for us all the rest…), so I decided to share some sins, hoping this would help us all.